Giorgio Agamben: Criticism of US response to 9/11

 Giorgio Agamben is particularly critical of the United States' response to 11 September 2001, and its instrumentalization as a permanent condition that legitimizes a "state of exception" as the dominant paradigm for governing in contemporary politics.
 He warns against a "generalization of the state of exception" through laws like the USA PATRIOT Act, which means a permanent installation of martial law and emergency powers.
 In January 2004, he refused to give a lecture in the United States because under the US-VISIT he would have been required to give up his biometric information, which he believed stripped him to a state of "bare life" (zoe) and was akin to the tattooing that the Nazis did during World War II.

 However, Agamben's criticisms target a broader scope than the US "war on terror".
-As he argues in State of Exception (2005), rule by decree has become common since World War I in all modern states, and has been since then generalized and abused.
+As he argues in State of Exception (2005), rule by decree has become common since World War I in all modern states, and has been generalised and abused since then.
 Agamben points out a general tendency of modernity, recalling for example that when Francis Galton and Alphonse Bertillon invented "judicial photography" for "anthropometric identification", the procedure was reserved to criminals; to the contrary, today's society is tending toward a generalization of this procedure to all citizens, placing the population under permanent suspicion and surveillance: "The political body thus has become a criminal body".
 And Agamben notes that the Jews deportation in France and other occupied countries was made possible by the photos taken from identity cards.
 Furthermore, Agamben's political criticisms open up in a larger philosophical critique of the concept of sovereignty itself, which he argues is intrinsically related to the state of exception.

 Statements on COVID-19

 Agamben, in an article published by Il Manifesto on 26 February 2020, quoted the NRC in saying that there was no COVID-19 pandemic: "In order to make sense of the frantic, irrational, and absolutely unwarranted emergency measures adopted for a supposed epidemic of coronavirus, we must begin from the declaration of the Italian National Research Council (NRC), according to which 'there is no SARS-CoV2 epidemic in Italy.' and 'the infection, according to the epidemiological data available as of today and based on tens of thousands of cases, causes light/moderate symptoms (a variant of flu) in 80–90% of cases.
-In 10–15%, there is a chance of pneumonia, but which also has a benign outcome in the large majority of cases.
+In 10–15%, there is a chance of pneumonia, but it also has a benign outcome in the large majority of cases.
 We estimate that only 4% of patients require intensive therapy.
 Agamben argued that “the health emergency was being exaggerated” to create a state of exception.
 Agamben's views were strongly criticised by Sergio Benvenuto, Roberto Esposito, Divya Dwivedi, Shaj Mohan, Jean-Luc Nancy, Benjamin H. Bratton, and others.